MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-vms-about.md

 ## GPU system considerations

-- GPU must be one of these SKUs: AMD MI-25, Nvidia V100 (and variants), Nvidia T4
+- GPU must be one of these SKUs: AMD MI-25, Nvidia V100 (and variants), Nvidia T4.
 - Number of GPUs per server supported (1, 2, 3, 4).
-Preferred are: 1, 2, and 4
+Preferred are: 1, 2, and 4.
-- All GPUs must be of the exact same SKU throughout the scale unit
+- All GPUs must be of the exact same SKU throughout the scale unit.
-- All GPU quantities per server must be the same throughout the scale unit
+- All GPU quantities per server must be the same throughout the scale unit.
 - GPU partition size (for AMD Mi25) needs to be the same throughout all GPU VMs on the scale unit.

 ## Capacity planning

 The Azure Stack Hub capacity planner has been updated to support GPU configurations.
-It is accessible on https://aka.ms/azstackcapacityplanner
+It is accessible on https://aka.ms/azstackcapacityplanner.

 ## Adding GPUs on an existing Azure Stack Hub